-Despite their remarkable success in such areas as computer vision and natural language processing, the development of foundation models for graph data has been less advanced.
+Despite their remarkable success in areas such as computer vision and natural language processing, the development of foundation models for graph data has not advanced to the same extent.
 The challenges of developing graph foundation models (GFMs) stem from the fact that graphs are not actually a single domain, but rather a way to represent data from different domains.
 These domains use graphs to represent very different structures, such as social networks, web networks, road networks, co-purchasing networks, molecules, connectomes, or even abstract objects and their relations.
-Thus, successful GFMs should be able to work with graphs from different domains representing very different objects with nodes and very different relations with edges, which is a rather formidable task that requires overcoming many serious challenges.
+Thus, successful GFMs should be able to work with graphs from different domains where nodes represent very different objects and edges represent very different relations, which is a rather formidable task that requires overcoming many serious challenges.
 Two key challenges faced by GFMs are the ability to transfer to new feature spaces and target spaces.
 Graphs from different domains often have different node features and different targets, making it difficult to design GFMs that can work across various types of graphs.
 Some existing GFMs restrict themselves to text-attributed graphs~\citep{GFT, UniGraph, OFA}, which allows them to use pretrained text encoders.
 Another approach is to use simple dimensionality reduction methods like SVD and PCA~\citep{AnyGraph, GCOPE, MDGFM, SAMGPT}, which allow transforming all feature spaces to a space with a fixed predefined number of features.
-But these approaches do not allow for fully and effectively leveraging arbitrary node features in graphs from new domains.
+However, these approaches do not allow for the full and effective leveraging of arbitrary node features in graphs from new domains.